Explore our Educational Biofilm Resources

 Inspired by the Blast a Biofilm activity developed jointly by Prof. Nicola Stanley-Wall and her group at the University of Dundee, the aim of this activity is to introduce biofilms in the context of teeth hygiene.

-Have a go at this biofilm hunt developed for the Southampton Science and Engineering Festival by NBIC BITE PhD and University of Southampton student Declan Power.
-Using the examples of biofilms on this activity worksheet, see if you can find any biofilms that might be living around your home, and outdoors in the environment.
+Have a go at this biofilm hunt developed for the Southampton Science and Engineering Festival by NBIC PhD University of Southampton student Declan Power.

 Super Biomaterials to Fight Superbugs